NCAR/SWM_documentation/docs/quick_start.md

 > Some of the provided build/run scripts in the SWM repository also use the `SWM_ROOT` variable.

 ## Step 2: Generate the Build Directory
 CMake is the recommend way to build the various versions of the SWM mini-app.
-The following commands generate a build that uses all default options.
+The following command generates a build that uses all default options.

 ```bash
 cmake -S $SWM_ROOT -B $SWM_BUILD_DIR